fmenat/MDiCo/README.md

 # MDiCo: Multi-modal Disentanglement for Co-learning with Earth Observation data

-Public repository of our work in multi-modal co-learning for missing modality with EO data.
+> Public repository of our work in multi-modal co-learning for missing modality with EO data

+---

 ![missing data](imgs/mdico_model.jpg)